kempsey

 Kempsey

 Visit the Val Melville Centre in South Kempsey Park and take in the Glen Murcutt Award winning building.
 The centre houses the Museum, the Dunghutti-Ngaku Aboriginal Art Gallery and Visitor Information Centre where you can pick up self guided heritage walking brochures.
-The Wigay Cultural Education Park located in West Kempsey, features plants used for hunting, food and medicine.
+The Wigay Aboriginal Cultural Park located in West Kempsey, features plants used for hunting, food and medicine.

 Kundabung